ranchengcn/starter-academic/content/publication/kong-constructing-2020/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Constructing an automatic diagnosis and severity-classification model for acromegaly using facial photographs by deep learning
+title: Constructing an Automatic Diagnosis and Severity-classification Model for Acromegaly using Facial Photographs by Deep Learning
 subtitle: ''
 summary: ''
 authors: